The relative frequency between two continuous-state branching processes with immigration and their genealogy: Introduction

 \section{Introduction}

 Heuristically, there is a strong relation between continuous-state branching (CB) processes and coalescents.
 However, explicitly providing this relationship is a problem that has a long history.
-In this paper, we construct an explicit homeomorphism between the two families of processes.
-This map is constructed by first defining a notion of frequency process associated with each CB process.
-The moment dual of the frequency process is the block counting process of a $\Lambda$-coalescent (see \cite{Pitman} and \cite{Sagitov}), which can be interpreted as the genealogy of the CB process.
-The homeomorphism sends each CB to its genealogy.
+In this paper, among other results, we construct an explicit homeomorphism between the two families of processes.
+This homeomorphism is constructed using the tools developed in the first part of the paper.
+It is well known that the moment dual of the frequency process is the block counting process of a $\Lambda$-coalescent (see \cite{Pitman} and \cite{Sagitov}), which can be interpreted as the genealogy of the CB process.
+Our homeomorphism sends each CB to its genealogy.

-Our motivation is to study the changes of the genetic profile of a population consisting of two types of individuals who reproduce using radically different mechanisms.
+Our motivation is to study the dynamics of the genetic profile of a population consisting of two types of individuals who might reproduce using radically different mechanisms.
 Each type of individual is modeled by a continuous-state branching processes with immigration (CBI) that are denoted by $X^{(1)}$ and $X^{(2)}$ respectively, which are assumed to be independent.
 For example, one type can reproduce by seldom big reproduction events while the other reproduces more often but only a few new offsprings are produced at each reproduction event.
-This study will give rise to a frequency process, which will (for obvious reasons) be asymmetric.
+This study will give rise to a new frequency process, which will (for obvious reasons) be asymmetric.

 To this end we will characterize the evolution of the total size of the population and the frequency process associated to one of the two types.
-Consider the process $Z=\{Z_t:t\geq0\}$, describing the total mass of the population, which is defined by
+Consider the process $Z=\{Z_t:t\geq0\}$, describing the total mass of the population, defined by